-As many creditors know, the state of Texas provides robust protection for debtors and navigating the post-judgment collection process can be an overwhelming experience for even the savviest professional.
+As many creditors know, the state of Texas provides robust protection for debtors, and navigating the process for post-judgment collections in Texas can be an overwhelming experience for even the savviest professional.
 Attempting debt collection during an economic slowdown can further compound a creditor’s frustration as they face an increase in slow-pay and no-pay debtors.
 After countless demand letters go ignored, creditors often turn to litigation in hopes of getting paid.

 The first step after obtaining a judgment is to record an abstract of judgment in the real property records of every county where the judgment debtor may own real property.
 The abstract of judgment, also known as a judgment lien, places a lien on any non-exempt real property that the judgment debtor owns in each county where the abstract of judgment is recorded.
 Tex.
 Prop.
 Code Sections 52.002-52.003.
 The abstract judgment persists for ten (10) years but can be refiled prior to expiration.

 The purpose of the abstract judgment is to put the public on notice that the judgment attaches to the judgment debtor’s non-exempt real property.
 This is especially useful once a title company runs a search to determine if proceeds from the sale of real property should be used to satisfy the judgment.
 Thus, if the judgment debtor wishes to sell property, he or she will likely have to satisfy the judgment as most title companies will require that all liens are released.

 A more proactive approach to post-judgment collection is the writ of execution.
 Thirty days after obtaining a final judgment, a creditor can request a writ of execution from the clerk of the court.
 Once the clerk issues the writ of execution, the writ permits a Texas constable to seize the judgment debtor’s non-exempt property and sell it at auction.
 The proceeds of the sale are used to satisfy the judgment; however, there are fees associated with this process that must be considered prior to utilizing this option.